unit-io/unitdb/README.md

 ## Key characteristics
 - 100% Go
+- Can store larger-than-memory data sets
 - Optimized for fast lookups and writes
-- Can store larger-than-memory data sets
-- Data is safely written to disk with accuracy and high performant block sync technique
+- Stores topic trie in memory and all other data is persisted to disk
+- Supports writing billions of messages (or metrics) per hour with very low memory usages
 - Supports opening database with immutable flag
 - Supports database encryption
-- Supports time-to-live on message entry
+- Supports time-to-live on message entries
 - Supports writing to wildcard topics
-- Queried data is returned complete and correct
+- Data is safely written to disk with accuracy and high performant block sync technique

 ## Quick Start
 To build unitdb from source code use go get command.